JCumin/Brachylog/README.md

 ### Brachylog language bar

-[you can find here](https://abrudz.github.io/lb/brachylog) the Brachylog language bar which gives you access to all symbols used in Brachylog on any webpage (by clicking on the symbols or by inputing shortcuts), thanks to @abrudz.
+[You can find here](https://abrudz.github.io/lb/brachylog) the Brachylog language bar which gives you access to all symbols used in Brachylog on any webpage (by clicking on the symbols or by inputing shortcuts), thanks to @abrudz.

 ### The interpreter